 If you have a website then you’ll want to get organic traffic, despite the term sounding a bit vegan.

 Organic traffic simply means visitors landing on your site through a web search and not via a paid ad.
-It’s the long term way (and the best way) for people to find you on the web.
-But be prepared to invest some serious time winning that yummy traffic.
+It’s the long-term way people find you on the web.

 If you’re blogging when you can be arsed it’s the same as not blogging at all.
 It does nothing for your organic growth.